Arial-Z/Romaji-Renamer/README.md

   critic_rating: 8.6

 ```
-Anilist Posters for animes and seasons can also be downloaded and imported to plex with the PMM assets folder
+Anilist Posters for animes and seasons can also be downloaded and imported to plex with the Kometa assets folder

 The seasonal-animes-download.sh can create a list of the new seasonal animes (New as not a sequel anime) and make a collection yml to add them to sonarr.